twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 ## Passing ArrayBuffers from JavaScript to C/C++ WebAssembly
 When `callC` in twr-wasm is used to pass an ArrayBuffer to and from C/C++, some details are handled for you.
 The technique is similar to that used for a `string` or as performed manually for a `struct` above, with the following differences:

- - `ArrayBuffers` have entries of all the same length, so the index math is straight forward and now `struct` padding is needed.
+ - `ArrayBuffers` have entries of all the same length, so the index math is straight forward and no `struct` padding is needed.
  - When an `ArrayBuffer` is passed to a function, the function receives a pointer to the `malloc` memory.
 If the length is not known by the function, the length needs to be passed as a separate argument.
  - Before `callC` returns, any modifications made to the memory by the C code are reflected back into the `ArrayBuffer`.
  - the malloced copy of the ArrayBuffer is freed.